Codaisseur/scoreboard-46/steps-callback-prop.md

   - X Call incrementScore when the + button gets clicked
 - X Pass the id of the player as an argument to incrementScore
 - X LOGIC -> update the players
-- call setPlayers
+- X call setPlayers
-- Check
+- X Check